 - The full name and contact details of the translator or a representative of the translation company.

 All our certified translations include the aforementioned information, and more, in order to be on the safe side when it comes to possibly over-zealous reviewing officers and also to satisfy the requests of our customers.
 Along with the above we also add the details of the CIOL or ITI membership of the translator carrying out the job, or of the ATC membership of the translator’s employer.
 We also add an electronic copy of the signature and stamp to our digital certified translations – although signing the translation is not necessary either, according to our friend at the passport office: “with regards to a signature, this is not something we require when it comes to the acceptance of a certified translation.”
 If the customer had requested a hard copy (again, not necessary, but most of our clients ask for one anyway), this would include a physical stamp and signature of either the translator or project manager – many of our translators live overseas (lucky devils), so in this case getting their signature would be overly-complicated since we send out our hard copies from the UK.
 The stamp and signatures are mere additional flourishes which are not required.
-What is really important are the contact details, these enable the passport office or whoever is reviewing a certified translation they have received to get in touch with the translator or company (or in our case – the non-profit freelance translation organisation) that has prepared the document in the case of any questions or necessary clarifications.
+What is really important are the contact details, these enable the passport office or whoever is reviewing a certified translation they have received to get in touch with the translator or company (or in our case – the freelance translation organisation) that has prepared the document in the case of any questions or necessary clarifications.
 We have included this information on each of the thousands of certified translations that we have carried out and we have come to the conclusion that the government departments requesting these documents must be very busy.
-Perhaps we shouldn’t be putting this information out there where unscrupulous eyes may see it but we they have never, not once, contacted us to check anything whatsoever.
+Perhaps we shouldn’t be putting this information out there where unscrupulous eyes may see it, but we have never, not once, been contacted for any reason whatsoever.

 Do I need a hard copy of the certified translation?